What is EDI? Electronic Data Interchange

 You can connect your EDI flow with:

-This is a great tool for simulating and analyzing different scenarios using real orders communicated via EDI without disrupting actual operations.
+This is a great tool for simulating and analysing different scenarios using real orders communicated via EDI without disrupting actual operations.

 💡 For more details